-Road, accessible shall mean any road or street that provides a means of ingress and egress to the lot.
+Road, accessible shall mean any road or street, public or private, that provides a means of ingress and egress to the lot.
+The term "private road" shall not include drive isles in parking lots.

-Roof sign shall mean a sign attached to or supported by the roof of a building, or a sign that extends into and/or above the immediately adjacent roof line of the building irrespective of attachment point, or a sign that is wholly or partially above encroaches upon any roof line of a building, or a sign attached to, encroaching into or extending above the sloping phase of a mansard roof or faux mansard roof, or any combination thereof.
+Roof sign shall mean a sign attached to or supported by the roof of a building, or a sign that extends into and/or above the immediately adjacent roof line of the building irrespective of attachment point, or a sign that-is wholly or partially above encroaches upon any roof line of a building, or a sign attached to, encroaching into or extending above the sloping phase of a mansard roof or faux mansard roof, or any combination thereof.